Anything Goes (Harpers Bizarre album)

 Anything Goes is an album by Harpers Bizarre, released in 1967.

 Two bonus tracks were added to the 2001 CD issue of this title: the 45 version of "Cotton Candy Sandman" by Kenny Rankin, and the theme to the TV series Malibu U by Don and Dick Addrisi.

 The title track was used in the opening montage of the 1970 film The Boys in the Band.

+Two singles charted in Billboard: Anything Goes peaked at #43 and Chattanooga Choo Choo at #45 on the Hot 100 Singles chart.
+The album climbed to #76 on the Top 200 Albums chart.